dtczhl/dtc-google-scholar-helper/Python_Offline/README.md

     scp -i /path/to/.ssh/id_rsa local_file remote_username@server_ip_address:[destination]
     ```

 4. Test if the `tool.sh` can successfully run your Python code and upload citation file to your server.
+Note: I am using Anaconda for Python

     ```shell
     bash tool.sh
     ```

-4. Run the `tool.sh` at PC startup.
-Add the following to the end of `~/.bashrc` file
+4. Run the `tool.sh` at PC startup. `crontab -e`

     ```shell
-    bash {path_to_tool}.sh
+    @reboot sleep 60 && {path_to_the_tool}.sh
     ```